 YES – ketogenic diets are still useful for epilepsy.
 Refractory epilepsy and epilepsy which does not respond well to pharmaceutical treatment may be improved with a ketogenic diet.
 If you have epilepsy, give it a go!

 Ketogenic diet research on rodents show inconsistent but potentially promising effects for Alzheimer’s, multiple sclerosis, ALS and other neurodegenerative diseases, but the research is no where close to definitive and it appears that it is most effective in earlier stages of disease.
 Human studies are so limited at this point that it is unwise to make any claims, however what we know about neurodegenerative diseases and how the brain utilizes fuel coupled with outcomes in animal models makes the topic worth investigating more deeply, for certain.
 The work of Terry Wahls (Wahls Protocol) and Dale Bredesen are less extreme than a ketogenic diet and show promise for neurodegenerative diseases as well.
-I’d look to these protocols before a ketogenic diet for reasons I’ll get into shortly.
+There are human clinical trials for both plans that show incredible promise for Alzheimer’s and Multiple Sclerosis.
+I’d look to these protocols before using a ketogenic diet for reasons I’ll get into shortly.

 What are the Concerns of a Ketogenic Diet?

 The claim that a ketogenic diet is a great diet for cancer stems from a hypothesis known as the Warburg principle, which states that cancer cells hungrily, greedily feed off of glucose.
 The idea is then that if we starve the cancer of its fuel, it cannot survive.
-However, cancer cells are adaptive and have been demonstrated to proliferate and grow utilizing fatty acids and ketones as fuel, so we absolutely cannot make a claim that ketogenic diets are quality cancer diets.
+However, cancer cells are adaptive and have been demonstrated to proliferate and grow to utilize fatty acids and ketones as fuel, so we absolutely cannot make a claim that ketogenic diets are quality cancer treatment diets.
 It depends upon the type of cancer and how it is reacting to its environment.
-There are scant case studies of brain tumors shrinking, some interesting animal studies, but to make a claim that the ketogenic diet is a therapeutic diet for cancer is grossly irresponsible.
-To claim it as an effective diet to prevent cancer is grasping at straws and completely ignores the wealth of clinical and epidemiological evidence that diets rich in antioxidants and fiber from fruits and vegetables are correlated with reduced risk of cancer.
+There are scant case studies of brain tumors shrinking and some interesting animal studies, but to make a claim that the ketogenic diet is a therapeutic diet for cancer is grossly irresponsible.
+To claim it’s an effective diet to prevent cancer is grasping at straws and completely ignores the wealth of clinical and epidemiological evidence that diets rich in antioxidants and fiber from fruits and vegetables are correlated with reduced risk of nearly all types of cancer.

-What troubles me the most is people using ketogenic diets for weight loss, for this is the most common reason I hear of someone implementing the protocol.
+What troubles me the most is the use of a ketogenic diet for weight loss.
+This is the most common reason I hear of someone implementing the protocol.
 While this is likely better than a very low calorie crash diet or fasting in terms of fat loss, some studies show muscle tissue loss greater than a baseline lower calorie diet or higher protein diet.
 Because the ketogenic diet needs to be modest in protein to stay in ketosis, there is the risk of muscle tissue loss for some individuals.
 Whether or not you are at risk depends upon your metabolism, gender, activity level, and how much you are eating.

 Additionally, ketogenic diets can reduce the body’s levels of selenium (also important for thyroid), antioxidants (important for everything), and vitamin C. At a conference last year, I sat next to a doctor who diagnosed her very first case of scurvy!
 The patient was on a keto diet for several months and developed a Vitamin C deficiency!
 Vitamin C, antioxidants, and selenium are all needed to facilitate detoxification of pollutants, plastics, and estrogens and are especially vital to disease prevention through this, and a multitude of other processes.
 These nutrients are also crucial to a healthy immune system, so if you tend to become ill with seasonal changes, think twice about depriving yourself of nutrients which support healthy immunity.
 One also must be careful about electrolyte balance with a ketogenic diet.
 Magnesium and potassium levels can get low, leading to muscle twitches, cramping, hypertension, and in extreme cases, heart palpitations.
 This is more of a problem for those who are not consuming enough vegetables on their keto diet.